 This section includes a description of the material provisions of the indenture.
 Because this section is a summary, however, it does not describe every aspect of the debt securities and the indenture.
 We urge you to read the indenture because it, and not this description, defines your rights as a holder of debt securities.
-A copy of the form of indenture is attached, or incorporated by reference, as an exhibit to the registration statement of which this prospectus is a part.
+The base indenture has been attached, or incorporated by reference, as an exhibit to the registration statement of which this prospectus is a part.
 We will file a supplemental indenture with the SEC in connection with any debt offering, at which time the supplemental indenture would be publicly available.
 See "Available Information" for information on how to obtain a copy of the indenture.